nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Change Tag name

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of unique tags
+3. User requests to change the name of a specific tag in the list
+4. AddressBook creates new tag object with new name
+5. AddressBook replaces all instances of the old tag with the new tag in all Person objects
+6. AddressBook deletes old tag object <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The tag name to change doesn't exist

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.